 Inflammatory bowel disease (IBD)

 A clinical study of people with ulcerative colitis (a type of IBD) found that psyllium seeds were as effective as the prescription drug mesalamine (Rowasa) in reducing recurrences of the disease.
+Speak to your doctor about the right form and dosage of fiber.

-Soluble fibers, such as those in psyllium husk (which contains both soluble and insoluble fiber), guar gum, flax seed, and oat bran, can help lower cholesterol when added to a low saturated fat, low cholesterol diet.
-Clinical studies show that psyllium, in particular, is effective in lowering total cholesterol levels as well as LDL (or “bad”) cholesterol levels.
+Soluble fibers, such as those in psyllium husk (which contains both soluble and insoluble fiber), guar gum, flaxseed, and oat bran, can help lower cholesterol when added to a low saturated fat, low cholesterol diet.
+Clinical studies show that psyllium in particular is effective in lowering total cholesterol levels as well as LDL (or "bad") cholesterol levels.

-Eating more high fiber foods (such as oatmeal, oat bran, psyllium, and legumes) may help lower heart disease risk.
+Eating more high-fiber foods (such as oatmeal, oat bran, psyllium, and legumes) may help lower heart disease risk.

 Other types of cancer